artefactual/atom-docs/user-manual/glossary/glossary.rst

     broader or narrower terms.
 A narrower term would be a child of the parent broader term.
 See also: :term:`Parent record`.

+  Clipboard
+    The Clipboard is a :term:`user interface` element that allows users to select archival descriptions while searching and browsing, and add them to a list (the "clipboard"), for later review or further action.
+Authenicated users (i.e. those logged in) can also perform CSV exports of Clipboard results via the user interface.
+The clipboard is **session-based** - meaning that it does not persist between user sessions.
+When you close your browser, any results on the clipboard will be lost.
+See: :ref:`clipboard`

+  Clipboard menu
+    The Clipboard menu appears in the AtoM :term:`header bar` for all users.
+    It is represented by a paperclip icon, and allows users to manage :term:`Clipboard` selections as the navigate around the application.
+See:
+    :ref:`clipboard`, especially :ref:`clipboard-menu`.

   Collection
     In ISAD, a collection is "[a]n artificial assemblage of documents accumulated on the basis of some common characteristic without regard